Board and Batten Wall Tutorial (on textured walls!)

 Man pressing MDF sheet onto wall for board and batten accent wall over textured walls

-Put the adhesive in a caulking gun and generously apply to the wall.
+Put the adhesive in a caulking gun and generously apply it to the wall.
 Then, lift your MDF panels up and onto the wall and press all over.

 Screwing MDF panels into place on wall for board and batten installation